 Reynolds has also seen the side of athletics at Marymount from the coaching and playing perspective, manning the helm of the women’s lacrosse team for eight years while playing for the Saints in her collegiate days from 2000-03.

-Reynolds has also coached in a pair of international tournaments, at the Prague Cup in 2007 and London, England in 2008, with American International Sports Tours Select Teams.
+Reynolds has also coached in a pair of international tournaments, at the Prague Cup in 2007 and 2013 and in London, England in 2008, with American International Sports Tours Select Teams.

 Despite playing just three years with the Saints, Reynolds graduated the program at fourth all-time in program history in points (113), third in goals (77) and second in assists (36).
-She was tabbed a Second-Team All-CAC midfielder as a senior in 2003 while captaining MU to its best record in program history at that point and its first win in the CAC Tournament.
+She was garnered All-Conference accolades as a Capital Athletic Conference midfielder as a senior in 2003 while captaining MU to its best record in program history at that point and its first win in the CAC Tournament.

-Reynolds also serves on the University Enrollment Committee, University Facilities Committee, University Retention Committee, is a member of the University's Advancement team, a member of the President's Extended Cabinet, and has served on multiple University senior leadership search committees.
+Reynolds also serves on the President’s Cabinet, the University Enrollment Committee, University Facilities Committee, University Retention Committee, and has served on multiple University senior leadership search committees.